ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 ## For all introduction

 If we can show that a property of the form `P(a)` holds for an arbitrary member `a` of a domain, then we can use for all introduction to conclude that the property must hold for ALL individuals in the domain -- i.e., that `∀ x P(x)`.
-We can formalize the fule as follows:
+We can formalize the rule as follows:

 ```text
      { a              (a is fresh)